AldoParraMolina/Getting-and-Cleaning-Data-Final-Assessment/README.md

 # Getting-and-Cleaning-Data-Final-Assessment

 This repo contains **run_analysis.R** sript, used to create a tidy data set from data collected from the accelerometers from the Samsung Galaxy S smartphone.
-Bellow you will find a little explanaition abuot how the code works.
+Bellow you will find a little explanaition about how the code works.

 ## run_analysis.R